Required COBRA notices and deadlines

 What doesn’t qualify

 Not every coverage loss entitles someone to COBRA continuation.
-Situations such as termination for gross misconduct or voluntary disenrollment from the plan without a qualifying event do not trigger COBRA eligibility.
-Likewise, if an employee didn’t enroll in the health plan before the event, they aren’t eligible for COBRA coverage.
+Termination for gross misconduct or voluntarily dropping coverage without a qualifying event does not trigger COBRA eligibility.
+Additionally, individuals who were not enrolled in the health plan before the qualifying event are not eligible for COBRA coverage.

 COBRA coverage duration